 When melting in a double-boiler, don’t put a lid over the chocolate pan as water condensation on the lid may drip down into the chocolate and cause it to thicken up and go grainy.

-Per 1 oz (25 g) of Chocolate, substitute 1 tbsp of butter or shortening plus 3 tbsp cocoa.
+Per 1 oz (25 g) of Chocolate, substitute 1 tablespoon of butter or shortening plus 3 tablespoon cocoa.

 Chocolate contains “theobromaine”, which is dangerous for animals.
 This is present also in carob in minute amounts.